arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ### Goals

-The goal of this application note is to showcase the Opta PLC capabilities on letting you convert conventional industrial equipment into smart for monitoring and predictive maintenance purposes.
-The project's objectives are the following:
+The goal of this application note is to showcase the capabilities of Opta PLC in transforming conventional industrial equipment into smart systems for monitoring and predictive maintenance purposes.
+The project's objectives are as follows:

-- Monitor key performance indicators like power consumption, temperature and pressure of the compressor.
+- Monitor key performance indicators such as power consumption, temperature, and pressure of the compressor.
-- Integrate additional sensing points into your assets like vibration for motor and bearings status control.
+- Integrate additional sensing points, like vibration sensors, to monitor the status of motors and bearings.
-- Connect the compressor via Modbus TCP industry-standard protocol for optional integration to currently installed systems.
+- Connect the compressor using the Modbus TCP industry-standard protocol for seamless integration with existing systems.
 - Leverage Arduino Cloud's powerful analytics to gain actionable insights into the compressor performance.
 - Create an Arduino Cloud dashboard that syncs in real time to inform and alert the user.